dccn-tg/tg-toolset-golang/README.md

 # Golang toolset for the TG

+## CLI tools

-## Tools and libraries for managing data in the Orthanc DICOM PACS server
+## Libraries for managing data in the Orthanc DICOM PACS server

-## Tools and libraries for interfacing the Project and lab-booking databases
+## Libraries for interfacing the Project and lab-booking databases

-## Tools and libraries for managing project data access
+## Libraries for managing project data access

 This package is rewriting the existing python scripts of `prj_getacl`, `prj_setacl`, and `prj_delacl`, with the following objectives: